 Where the movant satisfied its initial burden of showing the basis for its motion, the non-moving party must point to record evidence creating a genuine issue of material fact.
 Anderson, 477 U.S. at 256.
-The party "opposing a properly supported motion for summary judgment may not rest upon mere allegation or denials of his pleading, but must set forth specific facts showing that there is a genuine issue for trial."
+The party "opposing a properly supported motion for summary judgment may not rest upon mere allegation or denials of his pleading, but [he] must set forth specific facts showing that there is a genuine issue for trial."
 Id. "[C]onjecture and speculation will not create a genuine issue of material fact sufficient to withstand the grant of summary judgment."
 Wiest v.
 Tyco Elecs.
 Corp., 812 F.3d 319, 328 (3d Cir.
 2016); Kohn v.
 AT & T Corp., 58 F. Supp.
 2d 393, 411 (D.N.J.
 1999) ("[U]nsupported, conclusory allegations . . . do not create a genuine issue of material fact.").

-In the present case, the dispositive issues before the Court are purely legal.
+In the present case, the dispositive issues before the Court are purely legal, and the parties have completed the expedited discovery ordered by the Court regarding ERIC's Article III standing.
 Thus, the case is ripe for decision on summary judgment.
 See, e.g., Liberty Mut.
 Ins.
 Co. v.
 Donegan, 746 F.3d 497 (2d Cir.
 2014), aff'd sub nom.
 Gobeille v.
 Liberty Mut.
 Ins.
 Co., 136 S. Ct.
 936 (2016) (reversing district court's grant of summary judgment in favor of the State of Vermont and holding that a law requiring the reporting of health insurance claims data was preempted by ERISA, and remanding with instructions to enter summary judgment for plaintiff because the case involved a legal dispute with no need for trial); Simas, 6 F.3d at 852 (affirming the district court's grant of summary judgment finding ERISA preemption of a Massachusetts statute requiring severance pay); NGS Am., Inc. v.
 Barnes, 998 F.2d 296, 297 (5th Cir.
 1993) (affirming a district court's summary judgment order holding that ERISA preempted a Texas statute).